Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/connection-problems.md

 4. Check for errors in /var/log/clickhouse-server/clickhouse-server.err.log ?

-5. Is clickhouse able to serve some trivial tcp / http requests from localhost?
+5. Is ClickHouse able to serve some trivial tcp / http requests from localhost?

    ```sh
    curl 127.0.0.1:9200
    curl 127.0.0.1:8123
    ```

-6. Check number of sockets opened by clickhouse
+6. Check number of sockets opened by ClickHouse

    ```sh
    sudo lsof -i -a -p $(pidof clickhouse-server)